mrigank-45/GRPC-Server/README.md

-# Basic Go gRPC Server and Client
+# Basic Go GRPC Server and Client

-This is a basic gRPC server and client written in Go.
+This is a basic GRPC server and client written in Go.

 We have implemented a simple gRPC server and client with the following functionality:
 - simple RPC